 The Benefits of Interactive Books for Babies and Toddlers

-With textures to touch, sounds to listen to, and flaps to lift, these books provide a multi-sensory experience that keeps babies and toddlers engaged.
+With interactive elements like textures, sounds, and flaps, these books provide a multi-sensory experience that keeps babies and toddlers engaged while reading.
 Sensory exploration helps children make sense of the world around them and, bonus, supports their sensory development!
 Interactive books offer a safe and fun way to explore different textures, sounds, and visual elements.

 How do interactive books support development?